pa-0/wcd/wcd/doc/README.txt

     2.2 DOSDIR

-        For the DOS-16-bit and the Unix version I use DOSDIR.
+        Wcd uses DOSDIR for scanning the disk.
 Only the parts of DOSDIR that are distributed under GNU General Public License are used in WCD.

         DOSDIR: A Portable DOS/UNIX/VMS Directory Interface